12. When is the application deadline?

 1. When does the programme start and what is the duration?

 The complete programme lasts for two years and a new teaching round starts by mid September every even year.
 The specific dates for each round are available on the The four two-week teaching modules take place during the first academic year and the first half of the second academic year.
 After this students will have until the end of the second academic year to finish their master thesis.
 A more detailed overview of the 2016-2018 round can be found on the Timeline and assessment page.

 2. What is the study mode of the programme?

 As an executive master the programme is designed so that legal professionals can complete the programme without spending large amounts of time away from their job.
 Over the course of the two-year programme participants have to be at the location of the four teaching modules, each lasting for two weeks (most days from 9 am to 4 pm).
 Outside these teaching modules the programme takes on a distance learning form, where students can study and work at home and communicate with lecturers online or, if required, via phone.
 During the two years that the programme runs students have to complete the 90 EC programme.
 For more information on the study load please see the Timeline and assessment page.

-3. Is it possible to follow individual blocks?
+3. Is it possible to follow individual modules?

-Although the blocks are highly interconnected, and the admission board advises those interested to follow the complete programme, there is a possibility to join separate blocks.
-The study load of an individual block is 15 European Credits.
-If you do not wish to complete the entire programme please indicate which blocks you wish to follow on your application form.
+Although the modules are highly interconnected, and the admission board advises those interested to follow the complete programme, there is a possibility to join separate modules.
+The study load of an individual module is 15 European Credits.
+If you do not wish to complete the entire programme please indicate which modules you wish to follow on your application form.